adamrushuk/Ansible-Windows/README.md

 ## Installation

+1. Clone this repo, eg: `git clone git@github.com:adamrushuk/Ansible-Windows.git`
-From the root directory of this repo, run: `vagrant up`
+1. To build an Ansible Control node and two Windows hosts, ensure you're in the root directory of this repo, then run `vagrant up`

 ## Test Windows Connectivity